 Social media is full of hot topics and a variety of perspectives on just about anything you can think of.
 Some of my most popular posts (What I Hate Most About The HBCU vs. PWI Debate + My Experiences As A Student Of Both and Livin’ in Sin: Shacking up Before Marriage) were both ideas I got from reading conversations on Twitter and Facebook.
 I don’t recommend perusing social media websites all day long for content ideas but do keep in mind that your audience tells you what they want to read and talk about without you having to ask.

 My friends and I have the best conversations!
-From relationships, bad word, and religion to food, entertainment and culture, conversations with friends never cease to give me inspiration for posts.
+From relationships, sex, and religion to food, entertainment and culture, conversations with friends never cease to give me inspiration for posts.
 The best thing about pulling content from conversations is that you can make your posts more relatable to the masses by sharing different perspectives within the posts.
 Guys give me the best post ideas, especially those that I date.
 They’ve all been my muse at some point or another for several reasons.

 3. Current events